cogeotiff/rio-tiler/docs/readers.md

 #### Read Options

-`COGReader` accepts several options which will be forwarded to the `rio_tiler.reader.read` function (low level function accessing the data), those options can be set as reader's attribute or within each method calls:
+`COGReader` accepts several input options which will be forwarded to the `rio_tiler.reader.read` function (low level function accessing the data), those options can be set as reader's attribute or within each method calls:

 - **nodata**: Overwrite the nodata value (or set if not present)
 - **unscale**: Apply internal rescaling factors